- October 19, 2018

 - Posted by: Thelma Obiakor

-- Category: Africa Development, Economic Development, Monitoring and Evaluation Capacity Buidling, Nigeria Economy, Opinion, Sustainable Development Goals, Uncategorized
+- Categories: Africa Development, Economic Development, Monitoring and Evaluation Capacity Buidling, Nigeria Economy, Opinion, Sustainable Development Goals, Uncategorized

 Public services serve as the most important interface between a government and its people.
 As a result, the extent of, and the efficiency and effectiveness with which these services are delivered frames people’s confidence and belief in the actions of their government.
 This confidence is also predicated on the ability of people to hold their governments accountable for their actions.
 Seemingly, accountability sounds like a simple and linear concept, but in actuality, it is highly complex and multifaceted, with its conceptual and analytical interpretation being dependent on the lens through which it is viewed.